 'San Francisco, Golden Gate Bridge' by Thomas Kincaid‘Golden Gate’ by Daniel Rattelle The Society July 11, 2017 Beauty, Culture, Poetry 2 Comments A wind blew through the almond trees.
 The blossoms shook, the petals floated down Past where I sat on the cliffs above the sea.
 The waves reminded me a bit of the mounds Of snow I’d left behind, if only for a week.
 The locals though were wrapped in scarves and hats Their faces long and pale as poplar leaves.
 I watched the petals flood like cataracts Into the sea.
 And then there was the roar Below my feet or the wind that pushed Away the fog which, ’til then, obscured The bridge.
 That mass of steel, the twist Of blacktop and wire, not orange but grey: A spider-web across the gaping bay.
 Daniel Rattelle is a poet and arts journalist from Western Massachusetts where he lives with his wife and two kids.
 He is the author of the chapbook Let Us Sit Upon the Ground (2017).
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses J. Simon Harris July 12, 2017 This is really a beautiful poem.
 I love the imagery, and the backstory that is only hinted at, and the rhyme and rhythm complement everything.
 At first, I was a little put off that some of the lines weren’t in pentameter, since the poem seems to be a sonnet and most of the lines are in iambic pentameter.
 But after reading through it again, I think the variations work really well.
 The ending is also nice– this man-made structure emerging like a specter from the natural scenery.
 Very well done.
 Reply David Hollywood July 12, 2017 A smashing poem.
 A surprising ending, almost like an emotional shock.
 Well done.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.